kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/homework2.md

 .toPandas()
 )
 ```

+> The data was put in the discussion forum in canvas now.

 * Task 1 (15 pts).
 Convert lpep pickup datetime and lpep dropoff datetime
 to the type of datetime.